gdelataillade/alarm/README.md

 assetAudio |   `String`     | The path to you audio asset you want to use as ringtone.
 Can be a path in your assets folder or a downloaded local file path. loopAudio |   `bool`     | If true, audio will repeat indefinitely until alarm is stopped. vibrate |   `bool`     | If true, device will vibrate indefinitely until alarm is stopped.
-If [loopAudio] is set to false, vibrations will stop when audio ends. volumeMax |   `bool`     | If true, set system volume to maximum when [dateTime] is reached.
-Set back to previous volume when alarm is stopped. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
+If [loopAudio] is set to false, vibrations will stop when audio ends. volume |   `double`     | Sets system volume level (0 to 1) at [dateTime]; reverts on alarm stop.
+Defaults to current volume if null. when alarm is stopped. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
 Set to 0 by default, which means no fade. notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background. notificationBody | `String` | The body of the notification.